PaddlePaddle/VisualDL/README.md

 </p>

-### FastDeploy Server
+### FastDeployServer
-The FastDeploy Server component provides the functions of loading and editing the model repository, fastdeployserver service management and monitoring, and providing the client to test fastdeployserver service.
-Please refer to [use VisualDL for fastdeploy serving deployment management](./docs/components/fastdeploy_server/README.md).
+The FastDeployServer component provides the functions of loading and editing the model repository, fastdeployserver service management and monitoring, and providing the client to test service.
+Please refer to [use VisualDL for fastdeploy serving deployment visualization](./docs/components/fastdeploy_server/README.md).

  <p align="center">
   <img src="https://user-images.githubusercontent.com/22424850/211196832-1a05bf80-5aaa-493f-bba2-27e819c18bb9.gif" width="100%"/>
 </p>

-### FastDeploy Client
+### FastDeployClient
-The FastDeploy Client component is mainly used to quickly access the fastdeployserver service, to help users visualize prediction requests and results.
+The FastDeployClient component is mainly used to quickly access the fastdeployserver service, to help users visualize prediction requests and results.
 Please refer to [use VisualDL as fastdeploy client for request visualization](./docs/components/fastdeploy_client/README.md).

 <p align="center">
   <img src="https://user-images.githubusercontent.com/22424850/211203852-059d5b98-6299-4057-97d8-5209805aa67f.gif" width="100%"/>